awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

 Implement Storage Operations
 ============================

-Once your backend is setup and connected to your app, use the following steps to upload and download a file using the SDK's transfer utility.
+After your backend is set up and connected to your app, use the following steps to upload and download a file using the SDK's transfer utility.

 .. _native-how-to-integrate-add-aws-user-data-storage-upload: